dekuNukem/traffic-cone-film-scanning/cone_customization.md

 * Size of the scanning window.
 * 24×36mm for 135, 60x45mm for 645, 60x90mm for 6x9, etc.
-* Add an extra 1mm to account for margin of error if you want.
+* Add an extra 1mm for margin of error if you want.

 #### `tube_height`